orsinium-labs/python-testing/README.md

 </details>

 My implementation is in [test_client1.py](./test_client1.py).
-You can run it with `pytest test_client1.py`.
+You can run it with `task test1`.
 Same as before, compare it with yours and answer questions.

 ## Testing on CI